Too many pumpkins? Time to make this easy pumpkin pie!

 How to make pumpkin puree

-Start with a clean pumpkin (or pumpkins).
+- Start with a clean pumpkin (or pumpkins).
 Wash off the soil or any other residue off the pumpkins.
-With a large butcher knife cut the pumpkins in half and with a large spoon or ice cream scoop, scoop out the pulp and seeds.
+With a large butcher knife cut the pumpkins in half and with a large spoon or ice cream scoop, scoop out the pulp and seeds. - The seeds and pulp can be tossed in your compost pile or fed to chickens if you have chickens.

-Bake at 350 for 40-60 minutes until soft.
+- Place the pumpkin’s flesh side down onto a cookie sheet.
+Using parchment paper can prevent the pumpkins from sticking to the cookie sheet. - Bake at 350 for 40-60 minutes until soft.
 To test the pumpkin, poke them with a fork and if it’s soft it’s done, if there is resistance, cook a bit longer.

-Pull out the pumpkin and allow it to cool for a bit.
+- Pull out the pumpkin and allow it to cool for a bit.
 Once you’re able to handle the pumpkins, scrape the flesh off the rind.
-Dispose of the rind and place the flesh into a blender.
+Dispose of the rind and place the flesh into a blender. - Blend all the pumpkin till nice and smooth.

-Pour puree into a clean cheesecloth-lined strainer or colander and allow the excess moisture to drain out for 30-60 minutes.
-If you feel it’s still too runny, continue letting it drip.
+- Pour puree into a clean cheesecloth-lined strainer or colander and allow the excess moisture to drain out for 30-60 minutes.
+If you feel it’s still too runny, continue letting it drip. - This allows the puree to become much thicker and helps recipes cook faster.

-I like to pre-measure all my cooked pumpkin puree into Ziploc bags in 3-cup portions.
+- Pumpkin can now be measured out for your recipe, or measured and bagged for the freezer. - I like to pre-measure all my cooked pumpkin puree into Ziploc bags in 3-cup portions.
 With a sharpie, I write on the outside of the Ziploc bag what’s inside and the amount.
-Then I lay the bags flat into my freezer.
+Then I lay the bags flat into my freezer. - These frozen bags of pumpkin can be pulled out a thawed anytime you want to cook with pumpkin.

 Time to make the Pumpkin Pie